Q: How to I implement AS_PATH prepending?

 ip flow-export destination 10.1.2.3 2003

 Note that even if you dn't have a place to send the flow information to, you can still do this setup, omitting the destination line, to make your router keep netflow stats for you to inspect using the show commands given below.
 Also, if you do send the flows to a host which is not listening on the given UDP port, you'll get an ICMP port unreachable message back for each datagram you send.
-Now enable netflow on each interface.
-You can use either "ingress" or "egress"; I'm not sure which is better from a perfomance standpoint.
-If you miss some interfaces, you won't see both sides of some conversations:

 int f0/0